jruby/jruby.github.io/community.markdown

 JRuby has a large and active community.
 You can connect up with them in several ways:

+[**Contribute**](/contribute) - JRuby is open source, and like all open source projects it needs your help!
+File bugs, check out the source, and help us make JRuby better today.

 [**Blogs**](/blogs) - The JRuby Team, individual team members, and a number of folks from the community blog about JRuby and related topics.

 [**Twitter**](/twitter) - There are twitter accounts for The JRuby Team and all the team members.